Plain old Java object

 In software engineering, a plain old Java object (POJO) is an ordinary Java object, not bound by any special restriction.
 The term was coined by Martin Fowler, Rebecca Parsons and Josh MacKenzie in September 2000:

-"We wondered why people were so against using regular objects in their systems and concluded that it was because simple objects lacked a fancy name.
-So we gave them one, and it's caught on very nicely."

-The term "POJO" initially denoted a Java object which does not follow any of the major Java object models, conventions, or frameworks; nowadays "POJO" may be used as an acronym for plain old JavaScript object as well, in which case the term denotes a JavaScript object of similar pedigree.
+The term "POJO" initially denoted a Java object which does not follow any of the major Java object models, conventions, or frameworks.
+It has since gained adoption as a language-agnostic term, because of the need for a common and easily understood term that contrasts with complicated object frameworks.